 MIT students have interests and prospects that span the globe.
-The academic programs in Global Studies and Languages—concentrations, minors, and majors— offer undergraduates the opportunity to combine a degree in any STEM-related field with extensive language and cultural studies.
+The academic programs in 21G —concentrations, minors, and majors— offer undergraduates the opportunity to combine a degree in any STEM-related field with extensive language and cultural studies.

 A Major brings students to a high level of proficiency in the language through in-depth study of literatures and cultures.
-MIT Global Studies and Languages offers a Major in the following fields:
+MIT Global Languages offers a Major in the following fields:

 Sample Roadmap (coming soon)